Ileoscopy Experience: Anesthesia Use and Recovery Insights

 ron in mich

-The last time I was scoped was a year after my resection surgery and stoma moved from right to left, and don't get me started about rookies and IVs but I digress, and yeah the pics from inside were surprising how detailed showing scarring from an old ulcer but generally good and healthy tissue.
+The last time I was scoped was a year after my resection surgery and stoma moved from right to left, and don't get me started about rookies and IVs, but I digress.
+Yeah, the pics from inside were surprising, showing how detailed the scarring from an old ulcer was, but generally good and healthy tissue.

 Past Member

-Pleased to hear the scope went without any problems and hope they gave you the all clear.
+Pleased to hear the scope went without any problems and hope they gave you the all-clear.
 Surprised they sedated you, but like you say, it's up to the doctor and hospital.
 The scope is completely pain-free for ileostomies without sedation.
-I've had about 20 or more and due for another one soon.
+I've had about 20 or more and am due for another one soon.

 Puppyluv56